JanStrauss/cathode/README.md

 The twitch object is the central access point to the API resources (e.g. users, videos, channels, streams, chat).

 ### Result class
-The endpoints of the resources implemented by methods that return a `Result<Type>` where Type is a POJO modelling the JSON response, e.g. a `Result<Channel>` for the `twitch.channels.getChannel(String channelName)` method.
-The Result class is a wrapper similar to Java's [Optional](https://docs.oracle.com/javase/8/docs/api/java/util/Optional.html).
-A Result can either be OK or can be in a ERROR state.
+The endpoints of the resources implemented by methods that return a `Result<Type>`.
+The Result class is a wrapper inspired by Rust's std::result::Result.
+A Result can either be OK (and contain an object of the wrapped class) or can be in a ERROR state (containing an exception).
+Using this approach to error handling allows for a more flexible API (see below) and is, imho, cleaner and easier to use.
 There are different methods to access the wrapped object:

 #### Callback
 You provide callbacks that are called if the Result is in the corresponding state